 To use the language of Lyotard (1979, pp. 4-5), while information can always be translated into machine language and transferred in computer chips, knowledge is the fruit of Bildung and therefore it is something that cannot be immediately expressed in explicit, formalized language: often the narratives direct it better, with their images, metaphors and feelings.
 Therefore, in the viewpoint towards which we are moving, his thesis seems completely plausible, according to which science, before managing to legitimate itself according to the positivist canons, for a long period of time has not been able to avoid founding itself on procedures that depended on the narrative knowledge and this should not be seen as a superseded dimension of science (and this is even more valid today - see on this subject § 2.2 and Coco 2009, 2009b).
 Therefore, that tacit dimension (see § 5.2), also called "soft knowledge", is part of knowledge that can never be translated into explicit information and that together with the explicit one gives rise to a "knowledge array": knowledge is a continuum that goes from the explicit, formal and declarative one to the completely tacit and therefore procedural, intuitive and inarticulate one (see Rooney et al. 2003, pp. 6-8).
-"It is this type of knowledge that often provides the "spark" that leads to advances in science and technology by providing the combination of codified information and contextual understanding needed to create something new" (OECD 2010, p.
-70).

-However, there is a relationship of reciprocity between information and knowledge: the latter can sooner or later be translated - albeit never completely - into information; otherwise it would lose its main function of tool to enable humanity to act and transform the world, since it would become something private and no longer intersubjective.
+However, there is a relationship of reciprocity between information and knowledge: the latter can sooner or later be translated - albeit never completely - into information; otherwise it would lose its main function of tool to enable humanity to act and transform the world, since it would become something private and no longer inter-subjective.
 However, for a certain portion of knowledge to be translated into information and made inter-subjectively available, it is necessary to possess a basic reservoir of knowledge that does not lend itself to translation.
 In fact, information and therefore communicable knowledge (the know-what and the know-why) are possible on condition that there is always new tacit knowledge (new know-how and know-who): the continual shift of knowledge towards the side of the explicit, recreates ever new space on the side of the implicit.
 Therefore, the thesis of those who maintained that the society of knowledge is distinguished by a progressive passage from tacit knowledge to encoded knowledge as a basis of organization and economy (Nonaka & Takeushi 1995) may be considered true only in the extent to which it highlights this necessary aspect of the translatability of one to the other, but it would be deceitful if it entailed a supposed disappearance of tacit knowledge, so dissolving within the explicit one, and becoming simple information.

-It is in the relationship between this unarticulated, unexpressed, tacit basis of knowledge, and the cognitive and coded way in which man relates to the world - expressed in the history of philosophy through a series of dual conceptualizations of great value (such as dialectic/not-dialectic thought, lateral/central thought, divergent/ convergent conceptualisation, left/right hemisphere, mystical/rational and so on) - that the capacity of individuals and humanity lies, to find again the essential resources to produce in a creative way; it is what explains that inventive act that the philosophy of traditional science has wanted to send back to the irrational realm of the psychology of research (see § 3.1).
+It is in the relationship between this unarticulated, unexpressed, tacit basis of knowledge, and the cognitive and coded way in which man relates to the world - expressed in the history of philosophy through a series of dual conceptualizations of great value (such as dialectic/not-dialectic thought, lateral/central thought, divergent/convergent conceptualisation, left/right hemisphere, mystical/rational and so on) - that the capacity of individuals and humanity lies, to find again the essential resources to produce in a creative way; it is what explains that inventive act that the philosophy of traditional science has wanted to send back to the irrational realm of the psychology of research (see § 3.1).
 As is recognized today, "wisdom, curiosity and creativity, the very foundations of all future advances for humanity, rely heavily on our tacit faculties in the form of imagination, insight and so on" (Rooney et al., 2005, p.
 2).